 Appalachian Trail – September 22, 2017

-It poured last night, but I was dry and snug in my own personal cabin.
-I slept lightly in the dark, empty cabin, and thought I heard a couple of squeaks during the night, but Mickey never showed his whiskers.
+It poured last night, but I was dry and snug in my cabin.
+I slept lightly in the dark, empty house and thought I heard a few squeaks during the night, but Mickey never showed his whiskers.
 My sleep was fitful.
-I had seen too many summer camp, with cabin, horror movies, to shake the feeling that Jason was going to throw open the door at any moment waving his machete over his head.
+I had seen too many summer camps, with cabin, in horror movies to shake the feeling that Jason would throw open the door at any moment, waving his machete over his head.

-I was up early, and headed out into a bleak, grey morning.
-The sun tried to come out a few times, but by mid-afternoon it had started raining again.
-I could also feel the temperatures beginning to drop, but I still bounced lightly along, knowing it was supposed to clear up and be sunny and brisk over the next couple of days – perfect hiking weather.
+I was up early and headed out into a bleak, grey morning.
+The sun tried to come out a few times, but by mid-afternoon, it had started raining again.
+I could also feel the temperatures dropping, but I still bounced lightly along, knowing it was supposed to clear up and be sunny and brisk over the next couple of days – perfect hiking weather.

 I finally arrived at the intersection for Sherburn Pass Trail.
-Many northbound hikers had told me to take this half mile trail straight down to the Inn, but that would cut off over a mile of the AT.
-I believe it was the trail I took in 2005, but it now was marked by a large blue blaze, and not the Appalachian Trail white blaze.
+Many northbound hikers had told me to take this half-mile trail to the Inn, but that would cut off over a mile of the AT.
+I believe it was the trail I took in 2005, but it was now marked by a large blue blaze, not the Appalachian Trail white blaze.
 I stood at the intersection and fought my body.
-My feet, stomach, chilled body – they all screamed JUST DO IT-TAKE TEH BLUE BLAZE!
-I don’t consider myself what some call a “purist,” but I knew I would probably not come this way again, and sighed dramatically as I turned and headed down the longer path, turning away from the Sherburn Pass trail.
+My feet, stomach, chilled body – they all screamed DO IT-TAKE TEH BLUE BLAZE!
+I don’t consider myself what some call a “purist,” but I knew I would probably not come this way again, and I sighed dramatically as I turned and headed down the longer path, turning away from the Sherburn Pass trail.

 I walked through the door of one of my favorite places in the Northeast, and my stomach lurched at the smells of Guinness Stew that wafted through the air.
 I looked over towards the bar and saw Phil and Jess grinning back at me.
-I had met them at a shelter south of Avery Peak near Stratton Mountain, and they had caught up with me while I was on my two week foot rest break.
+I had met them at a shelter south of Avery Peak near Stratton Mountain, and they had caught up with me while I was on my two-week footrest break.
 It was good to see them again, and they motioned me over to grab a stool next to them.
 I slid onto the seat as I feigned interest in what ever they were saying, but my mind had already focused on the menu that the bartender was sliding in front of me.
-I placed my order, told the two of them to give me a minute, and went to get a room at the Inn.
-I wanted to make sure I had a place to sleep before I sat down to stuff myself for the evening.
+I placed my order, told the two to give me a minute, and went to get a room at the Inn.
+I wanted to ensure I had a place to sleep before I sat down to stuff myself for the evening.